grantjenks/python-runstats/README.rst

    >>> exp_stats.stddev()
    3.4049127627507683

-The decay of the exponential statistics can also be changed.
-The value must be between 0 and 1.
+The decay of the exponential statistics can also be changed during the lifetime of the object.

 .. code-block:: python